quilombist/blog_quilombist/content/posts/2014/11/19/hello-world.rst

 |Hello|

-This blog is about tecnology and pan-Africanism.
+This blog is about technology and pan-Africanism.
 Even better this blog is about Quilombism.
 In this blog, There will be posts in the three most used languages in the pan-African world: English, French and Portuguese.

 ******
 Topics